fr0gger03/vsan-scaleio/vsan-scaleio-training-doc.md

 * We should include cross-Federation and cross-functional groups (VCE, VMware, EMC, DPS, etc) wherever possible.
 * Let the SMEs in each area cover their subject (VMware talk about VMware sizing, EMC talks about storage, etc) – BUT all groups need to be present and provide support.
 * We need to have this done and locked down by about the middle of March (at the latest) so Dan has time to lock down resources, locations, and calendars.
-* The entire 3 day session will be led by a team of EMC, VMware, and VCE SEs with SMEs brought in as needed.
-In other words – there will be one deck and three presenters that will take turns and interweave their messages.
+* The session will be led by a team of EMC, VMware, and VCE SEs with SMEs brought in as needed.
+In other words – there will be one deck and multiple presenters that will take turns and interweave their messages.
 ONE TEAM – ONE FEDERATION!

 ##Needed items from Leadership
 * A presenter from each manufacturer that is qualified to present the materials herein.
 There should be a representative from EMC, VCE, and VMware